-The Authority received Federal financial assistance during 2017 related to the Black Creek Marsh restoration at Lake St. Clair Metropark and also the habitat restoration at Wolcott Mill Metropark.
-The receipt of these funds will require the independent auditor to issue a Single Audit Report.
+The Authority received Federal financial assistance during 2018 related to the Black Creek Marsh restoration at Lake St. Clair Metropark.
+The receipt of these funds will not require the independent auditor to issue a Single Audit Report.

 BUDGET

 The annual budget serves as the foundation for the Huron-Clinton Metropolitan Authority's financial planning and control.
 The Authority employs a Five-Year Plan for long-range financial planning, which provides general guidance for each year's annual budget.
 This Five-Year Plan is updated annually.
 The annual budget process is multi-faceted, involving all units of the Authority.
 The Authority's Planning, Engineering, and Natural Resources Departments, in conjunction with park operating units, develop capital improvement, equipment, major maintenance, and minor project listings that are reviewed and finalized by mid-September.